-To investigate background tropospheric methane variability, Figure 3 shows simulated vertical distribution of methane minus that observed during a HIPPO campaign for the S0Aopt and S0Wopt simulations.
+To investigate background tropospheric methane variability, Figure 3 shows the simulated vertical distribution of methane minus that observed during a HIPPO campaign for the S0Aopt and S0Wopt simulations.
 S0Aopt and S0Wopt simulations predict very similar methane profiles.
 Both S0Aopt and S0Wopt predict methane profiles very well over Southern Hemisphere.
-Compared to HIPPO measurements, methane in both simulations is consistently biased high over tropical Pacific Ocean (by up to ~ 50 ppb) from surface to 700 mb during all the HIPPO mission periods.
+Compared to HIPPO measurements, methane in both simulations is consistently biased high over the tropical Pacific Ocean (by up to ~ 50 ppb) from the surface to 700 mb during all HIPPO missions.
 But the biases decrease with altitude and decrease with latitude except for summer.
-In the Northern Hemisphere, both S0Wopt and S0Aopt simulations capture the observed methane near surface to 700 mb, but are biased low except in summer when they are biased high especially in the middle latitudes.
-The middle latitude background methane concentrations are affected by both high-latitude and low-latitude air masses on synoptic scales.
+In the Northern Hemisphere, both S0Wopt and S0Aopt simulations capture the observed methane near the surface to 700 mb, but are biased low except in summer when they are biased high, especially at mid-latitudes.
+Middle latitude background methane is affected by both high-latitude and low-latitude air masses on synoptic scales.
 Biases over these regions could result from many processes (e.g., overestimation in the summer emissions, underpredictions of OH levels, and model transport).
 In general, the relative differences between the simulated methane profiles and HIPPO measurements are within 2% over most regions, demonstrating the capability of the improved GFDL-AM4 for tropospheric methane predictions.

 3.1.2 Trend evaluation

 As described in Section 2.3, we applied the fast Fourier transform and low-pass filters (Thoning et al., 1989) to estimate the long-term trend and growth rates discussed below.
 The comparisons of simulated global mean background surface methane trends and growth rates to NOAA-GMD observations are shown in Figures 4 and 5.
 Both S0Wopt and S0Aopt predict similar global mean surface methane DMF, trend, and growth rate since the global methane budget (emissions and sinks) are the same in the two simulations.
-S0Wopt and S0Aopt are also able to reproduce the global mean surface methane DMF (with root-mean-square-error (RMSE) = 8.3 ppb in S0Wopt and 8.9 ppb in S0Aopt) averaged over the 1983-2017 time period and capture the methane trend very well (with R = 1.0 in both S0Wopt and S0Aopt), especially over the Southern Hemisphere.
-In general, the RMSE for S0Wopt simulation is lower than that for S0Aopt, except over low Southern Hemisphere region.
-The major discrepancies in the surface methane DMF between model simulations and observations are mainly over low Northern Hemisphere (0-30o N), especially over tropics (Figure 4d), where the RMSE is greater than 20 ppb.
-Over high Northern Hemisphere, S0Aopt overpredicts background methane DMF by about 20-30 ppb during 1984-1998, whereas S0Wopt has a better performance during this period.
+S0Wopt and S0Aopt are also able to reproduce the global mean surface methane DMF (with root-mean-square-error (RMSE) = 8.3 ppb in S0Wopt and 8.9 ppb in S0Aopt) averaged over t1983-2017 and capture the methane trend very well (with R = 1.0 in both S0Wopt and S0Aopt), especially over the Southern Hemisphere.
+In general, the RMSE for S0Wopt is lower than that for S0Aopt, except over the low Southern Hemisphere.
+The major discrepancies in the surface methane DMF between model simulations and observations are mainly in the low Northern Hemisphere (0-30o N), especially the tropics (Figure 4d), where the RMSE is greater than 20 ppb.
+Over the high Northern Hemisphere, S0Aopt overpredicts background methane DMF by about 20-30 ppb during 1984-1998, whereas S0Wopt has better performance during this period.
 After 1998, S0Aopt can reproduce the maximum methane DMF very well while S0Wopt slightly underpredicts methane DMF by up to 10 ppb.
 The agreement between simulated and observed global methane trend demonstrates the confidence in the optimized methane emission trends used in this work.